 If you are a nature lover, exploring Newport’s Back Bay is a must.
 This preserved wetland area is formally known as The Upper Newport Bay Nature Preserve and Ecological Reserve and has a 10.5-mile hiking and biking loop, over 200 species of migratory birds, and places to rent kayaks or SUPs.
 If you want to learn about the area, make a stop at the Peter and Mary Muth Interpretive Center to find out everything you need to know about the Back Bay.

 Bonus stop: To extend your time in Newport Beach you could also explore Newport’s Marina.
 Rent a kayak from the Newport Aquatic Center and make your way to the Marina, where you can marvel at all the ridiculously expensive houses and boats before making your way back to nature.
+This is just one of many ideas of budget-friendly things to do in Orange County.

 Another way to explore the Newport Marina is by Duffy Boat!
 Take one of these electric boats to cruise through the marina for a few hours.
 There are several places to rent one, but you’ll probably need to make a reservation ahead of time.